-The National Kidney Foundation of Maryland can provide emergency financial assistance for a variety of special needs when other sources of help are exhausted.
+The National Kidney Foundation Serving Maryland and Delaware can provide emergency financial assistance for a variety of special needs when other sources of help are exhausted.

 Basic eligibility requirements include a diagnosis of end-stage renal disease (eGFR<15), Maryland residency (or within the other designated service areas), and participation in an on-going treatment program (dialysis, transplant, CKD clinic).
 Income levels are considered.